 Cloud and subscription-based gaming with AR and VR potential may very well be the future of the video game industry – and it’s already here.
 Global powerhouses like Apple, Sony, Microsoft, Amazon, and Google have all launched a version of these services.
 Apple with its subscription gaming app, Apple Arcade; Google Stadia’s cloud-based gaming service; Sony’s PlayStation Now launched in 2014, Microsoft’s Project xCloud, Amazon’s Amazon Game Studios, and of course, the recent joint-venture between two competing hardware brands, Sony and Microsoft, to create a cloud-based gaming solution that will rival the top cloud service providers, Amazon and Google.

 The alliances formed in a gaming war

 Now is an exciting time to be part of the gaming industry where transformative innovation meets fierce competition between highly successful brands.
 Global brands are fighting to win the gaming war, forming a network of alliances with brands from all across the world at an even more expansive rate.

 All eyes are on the dawn of a new gaming era.

 If you're interested to know more about the top 3 in-demand jobs in the gaming industry, check out this blog article.

-If you’re interested to know more about the game industry, have a chat with Hidetaro Konno, RGF Professional Recruitment Japan’s Manager for the Game and Entertainment Team.
+If you’re interested to know more about the game industry, have a chat with Hidetaro Konno, RGF Professional Recruitment Japan’s Associate Director.